Code-Institute-Submissions/milestoneproject2/README.md

 * Adding nav tabs to the navbar on the top of the page, which will allow users to jump to a specific section.

-* Adding function to the reset button which also fully resets the number displays.

 # Technologies Used